-The Medical Student Research Program (MSRP) is a 9-week, full-time summer research experience for Wake Forest School of Medicine students.
+The Medical Student Research Program (MSRP) is a 9-week, full-time summer research experience for rising 2nd year Wake Forest School of Medicine students.
 Selection is through a competitive process.
 Participants work with a faculty mentor to conduct a small research project in basic, clinical, or community-based research and participate in a weekly research ethics seminar series.

 - A modest stipend is provided in accordance with NIH funding guidelines.
 The MSRP covers funding for stipends.

 - Students will work on their projects for 40 hours a week for 8½ weeks during the summer between their 1st and 2nd year of school.
 Attendance is also required at additional

 didactic and experiential activities related to the responsible conduct of

 research, protocol submission and approval, scientific communication, and

 - All students are required to present their research poster at Medical Student Research Day, held each October.